Chesapeake Bay Maryland, USA Travel Guide

 Seek out local craftspeople and galleries for souvenirs.
 This supports local artists directly and promotes fair labor practices.
 Look for "Maryland Made" products.

-Choose locally owned restaurants, shops, and tour operators over large, national chains where you can.
-This helps circulate money within the local economy and preserves the unique character of Bay towns.
+Choose locally owned restaurants, shops, and tour operators over large, national chains when possible.
+This helps circulate money within the local economy and nature reserves the unique character of Bay towns.

 Dedicated to restoring and preserving the Chesapeake Bay through advocacy, education, and restoration.